natanaelsc/parking-control-api/README.md

-# parking-control-api
+# Parking Control API

-Rest API for parking control with Spring Boot
+This application was generate by Spring Initialize in VSCode

+## Endpoints

+> POST /parking-spot/v1 create new spot

+## Request Body Exemple